 52.232-40 Providing Accelerated Payments to Small Business Subcontractors.
-(DEC 2013).
+(MAR 2023).
 This clause applies to contracts with small business concerns.
 The term "Contractor" retains its original meaning.

-52.244-6 Subcontracts for Commercial Items (NOV 2020).
-The clauses in paragraph (c) (1) apply when Seller is providing commercial items under the Contract.
+52.244-6 Subcontracts for Commercial Products and Commercial Services (MAR 2023).
+The clauses in paragraph (c) (1) apply when Seller is providing commercial products or commercial services under the Contract.